fable-compiler/fable-compiler.github.io/docsrc/blog/2018/2018-10-01-Migration-to-Fable2.md

 author_image: https://github.com/MangelMaxime.png
 # external_link:
 abstract: |
   With this document we are going to convert a Fable 1 project into a Fable 2 project.
-This guide has been writed by converting Fulma.Minimal template from Fable 1 to Fable 2.
+This guide has been written by converting Fulma.Minimal template from Fable 1 to Fable 2.
 ---

 ## TL;DR